johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 : An overarching theme of the collection is "no hacks allowed!"
 For games designed to run from floppies, the original floppy images are preferred with the disk-based protection intact.
 Cracks, hacks, WHDLoad, and other fan-made content is generally avoided and is only used as a last resort.
+If a cracked version is used out of necessity, every effort is taken to confirm the game is completable.
 No more worrying about bad cracks in those 40+ hour RPGs!

 Play floppy games like a boss
 : Every floppy game comes pre-configured to use multiple floppy drives if the